SHARKgamestudio/IsekaiWar/README.md

 ## 📥 Installation

 ### Precompiled Binaries
-If you want to the game right away, precompiled binaries are available in the release section.
+If you want the game right away, precompiled binaries are available in the release section.

 [Download Latest Release](https://github.com/SHARKgamestudio/IsekaiWar)